Skip to content

 Hop3 uses a comprehensive testing strategy combining two complementary approaches:

-1. pytest-based Test Layers - Traditional unit, integration, system, and E2E tests
+1. pytest-based Test Layers - Three layers placed by need: unit, integration, and E2E

 2. Application Deployment Testing - Testing real app deployments via hop3-test